 Checks and Counters

 As a supporting Pokemon, Chimecho can be somewhat tricky to stop, as unless you double switch to something that threatens her, she will be able to pull off that Heal Bell or status move.
 Dark-types in general work wonders against Chimecho though, as she is setup bait for them unless she carries Hidden Power Fighting.
-Absol, Cacturne, and Skuntank are all excellent choices, as the former two can set up a Swords Dance and proceed to threaten the opposing team, while Skuntank can just trap and KO Chimecho.
-However, if Chimecho carries Thunder Wave, these Pokemon will be heavily crippled unless they carry Substitute or Taunt.
+Cacturne, Mandibuzz, and Skuntank are all excellent choices.
+Cacturne can set up a Swords Dance and proceed to threaten the opposing team, Mandibuzz can Taunt it to prevent it from doing anything, and Skuntank can just trap and KO Chimecho.
+However, if Chimecho carries Thunder Wave, Cacturne and Skuntank will be heavily crippled unless they carry Substitute or Taunt.
 Speaking of Taunt, as Chimecho is primarily a supporting Pokemon, Taunt will render her utterly useless if you can hit her with it.
 Bulky Psychic-types will easily use Chimecho as setup bait, and even if she carries Calm Mind, they can boost alongside her and eventually beat her.
 Duosion, Musharna, and Gardevoir are prime examples of this, as Chimecho really can't do much to them without Taunt.
 Because Chimecho is offensively weak in most cases, most Pokemon who can set up will do a good job in general; they just have to be wary of Taunt and Thunder Wave, and they will do fine.